subsquid/docs/docs/basics/logging.md

 # Logging

-A [`Logger`](https://github.com/subsquid/squid/tree/master/util/logger) interface is injected into the handler context with `ctx.log`.
+A [`Logger`](https://github.com/subsquid/squid/tree/master/util/logger) interface is injected into the [handler context](/basics/processor-context) with `ctx.log`.
 It is bound to the namespace `sqd:processor:mapping`.
 The context logger is a recommended way of logging for squid processors.

-The `Logger` exposes different the following levels of severity, in the increasing order:
+`Logger` exposes the following logging levels, in order of increasing severity:

 * `TRACE`
 * `DEBUG`